 Not all weld discontinuities are weld defects, but all weld defects are discontinuities.
 Understanding the difference will let you know if you need to scrap a part, repair it or simply add more weld.
 There are many codes depending on what type of product you are welding on.
 The codes are used as guidelines by manufactures to write their own specifications.
 Just because a certain Code allows for a certain amount of porosity, a manufacturer may not allow its suppliers to have any.

-The list of weld discontinuities below can all be detected visually.
+Most of the discontinuities in the list below can be detected visually.
 Visual inspection is the easiest and least expensive of all non-destructive inspection methods.
-The tools necessary to carry out a visual inspection are few and not expensive.
-Tools such as rulers, weld gages and magnifying glass are pretty much all you need.
-It is key that weld inspection takes place before, during and after welding.
+The tools necessary to carry out visual inspection are few and not expensive.
+Tools such as rulers, weld gages and a magnifying glass are pretty much all you need.
+It is critical that weld inspection takes place before, during and after welding.

 A weld discontinuity is a flaw in the weld.
 Discontinuities, as stated above, are not necessarily weld defects.
 They become weld defects when they exceed specified maximums of the code or customer specifications.
 This means that you can have weld discontinuities and still have an acceptable weld.
 However, we always want welds free of discontinuities whenever possible.